riyaahlawat/LLM-Dialogue-Summarization/README.md

 These metrics are crucial for evaluating the improvements introduced through PEFT with LoRA and RLHF with PPO, as they allow us to quantify not only the accuracy but also the ethical impact of the summaries produced by the model.

+All experiments were conducted using Amazon SageMaker to ensure sufficient access to GPU and RAM resources, enabling efficient processing and model training.

 So, this version reflects our approach to improving dialogue summarization by enhancing performance, reducing compute, and minimizing toxicity.